inoubliwissem/BigDataLab4TalTech/README.md

  ```
 $docker run -it --name slave1 -p 8081:8081 --hostname slave1 --network cluster node-sh bash
 ```
-In order to see the start services in each machine, we recommend opening a terminal for each image
+In order to see the started services in each machine, we recommend opening a terminal for each image
  4.  **Start the ssh service (in both machines) and install nano text editor**
  ```
  huser@master$sudo service start ssh
  huser@master$sudo apt-get install nano
 ```
- 5.  **Edit the configuration files in both containers (master and slave)**
+ 5.  **Edit configuration files in both containers (master and slave)**

  **1. Hadoop**
 1.1 Edit the *core-site.xml* file and add the current machine as a master machine, the default value is lacalhost you shoud replace it by master in our case.